Capacity of Noisy Permutation Channels: Block Diagonal Case

 Let $L = \rank(P_{Z|X})$ and let $L_b = \rank(B_b)$.
 Because of the block diagonal structure, $L = \sum_{b = 1}^\beta L_b$.

 For fixed $n$, set aside the first $n/2$ input symbol positions so that exactly $n/(2\beta)$ are from set $\cX_b$ for each $b$.
-These will not be used for the first step of the two-step code and is used to make the analysis of the second step easier.
+These are not used for the first step of the two-step code and are used to make the analysis of the second step easier.
 The remaining $n/2$ positions can be encoded using symbols from any set and this is used to make the first step of the code.
 There are

 possible combinations of symbols chosen from $\beta$ blocks, disregarding order.
-The DMC will map the symbols in set $\cX_b$ to symbols in set $\cY_b$ without any error.
+The DMC maps the symbols in set $\cX_b$ to symbols in set $\cY_b$ without any error.
 Hence, \eqref{eq::messages_block} is the number of messages $M_1$ the first step can encode without any error.

 Once it is determined how many symbols of each set will be used, we can determine which symbol in the set will be used for the second step.
 Suppose there are $n_b$ positions which are designated for symbols in set $\cX_b$.
 This includes the $n/(2\beta)$ we set aside in the beginning and how ever many were chosen to make the first step of the code.
 Using \eqref{eq::anuran_ach}, we know there exists a encoder-decoder pair $(f_{n_b}, g_{n_b})$ so that the decoding error is vanishingly small as $n_b \to \infty$.
 Just by choosing which symbol in $\cX_b$ to send, for some $\varepsilon_{n_b} > 0$ where $\varepsilon_{n_b} \to 0$, we can encode a set of messages with size $M_b$ satisfying